ObseumEU/ParkSharing/README.md

 - **Docker Desktop** (or Podman if you prefer an alternative)
 - **Node.js and npm** (for frontend applications)

+### Addition for running our project
+- **Version of Node.js** must be higher than '20.13'
+- when you finnaly have done all steps, make sure if your **Docker is running** before you start this app

 ### Step 1: Install .NET Aspire Workload

 First, you need to install the .NET Aspire workload.
 Open your terminal and run: